rj45/rj32/docs/instructions.md

       operation:
                  Add a 6 bit signed immediate to the destination register rd.
 If an addc
-                 or subc instruction preceeded this
+                 or subc instruction preceded this
                  one, the carry flag is also added.
                  The carry flag is set by this
                  instruction.
 This instruction is not
-                 interruptable, and if a skip is in progress, it will also skip the next instruction.
+                 interruptible, and if a skip is in progress, it will also skip the next instruction.